 Photocopies of personal identification such as Birth certificate, passport, credit card, foreign driver’s license, Medicare card etc… (Must have name and signature on)

 References – from past real estate agencies or even character or employment references if you haven’t rented before.
-We had 4 employment references and a reference from the realtor in Texas who managed the sale of our house–he stated the condition of the house we sold and what we were like to work with.
+We had 4 employment references and a reference from the realtor in Texas who managed the sale of our house–he stated the condition of the house we sold on sites like https://www.nationalresidentialhomebuyers.co.uk/ and what we were like to work with.

 Bank statements providing proof of finances.

 Proof of a job or applying for a job.
 If self-employed, you need to state that in your cover letter.
 Also, if you’re starting a business in Australia, many real estate agents look to make sure you have the finances to cover you for the term of the lease.Then let the joys of renting a house begin.
-You will most likely need to clean the house before you move in.
+You will most likely need to clean the house, with the help of professionals like Modern Maids, before you move in.
 You’ll need to arrange utilities as soon as possible.
 Hook-ups can sometimes take 2 weeks (or more) to be turned on (and make sure you understand what was active in the house previously), and finally, move in.

 Like It?
 Share It!